rivas-lab/multisnpnet-Cox-tv/README.md

-# Regularized Cox proportional hazard model with time-varying covariate
+# Regularized Cox proportional hazard model with time-varying covariate (Coxtv)
 By Ruilin Li

 This package provide functions that solve the Regularized Cox proportional hazard model with time-varying covariate